-Some Wichita parents and kids are outraged that graphic images about abortion and homosexuality are passed out near their schools." /> Some Wichita parents and kids are outraged that graphic images about abortion and homosexuality are passed out near their schools." />
+Some Wichita parents and kids are outraged that graphic images about abortion and homosexuality are passed out near their schools.">

 Friday, April 22, 2005

 Pastor Mark Holick and his church have been passing out invitations and pamphlets all week.

 “We started at West High and then at Southeast and going to different high schools each day, we have a difference emphasis on some flyer or tract that we pass out concerning the word of God,” says Holick.

 Some of these tracts are just text, expressing anti-homosexual, anti-abortion and anti-Islamic views.
 Some include graphic images.

 “It is graphic, that is correct,” says Holick.
 “The pictures tell you more than any words can tell you.
 I know that a lot of people get upset about those pictures.”